MirkMart/Lab_CompGeno/2024/04_GenomeAnnotation/README.md

 - pred_stats from 0 to 1 #This enables the program to calculate phred score for each annotation.
 - add minimum length of protein allowed to be added to the annotation (min_protein=50)

+External evidence (proteomes):
+`/home/PERSONALE/mirko.martini3/01_2024/00_Data/02_annotation/Proteomes`

+**To be known**: AED is a measure of annotation quality, indicating how well the predicted gene matches external evidence.
+It ranges from 0 (perfect match) to 1 (no match).

 Then just type: